michaelmuenzer/ScrollableNumberPicker/README.md

     android:layout_height="wrap_content"/>
 ```

-If you want to change the value by scrolling you can enable and control it like this:
+If you want to change the value by scrolling on the view, you can enable and control speed like this:
 ```xml
 <com.michaelmuenzer.android.scrollablennumberpicker.ScrollableNumberPicker
     [...]